Bauer Sharp

-Bauer Sharp is an American college football tight end for the LSU Tigers.
-He previously played for the Southeastern Louisiana Lions and the Oklahoma Sooners.
+William "Bauer" Sharp (born May 3, 2003) is an American professional football tight end for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Southeastern Louisiana Lions, the Oklahoma Sooners, and the LSU Tigers.
+Sharp was selected by the Buccaneers in the sixth round of the 2026 NFL draft.

 Early life

 Sharp and grew up in Dothan, Alabama and initially attended Northside Methodist Academy, where he played quarterback.
 After his sophomore year he transferred to Dothan High School.
 Sharp passed for 1,082 yards and eight touchdowns as a senior.
 He committed to play college football at Southeastern Louisiana.

 College career

 Southeastern Louisiana

 Sharp redshirted his true freshman season with the Southeastern Louisiana Lions.
 He caught 11 passes for 78 yards and one touchdown while also rushing ten times for 83 yards at quarterback in the wildcat formation.
 Sharp was named first team All-Southland Conference as a redshirt sophomore after catching 29 passes for 288 yards and three touchdowns and rushing for 133 yards and five touchdowns on 25 carries.
 Following the end of the season, he entered the NCAA transfer portal.